-Capture and handling of bears followed an approved Animal Use Protocol through the University of Montana, Missoula, MT (061-14CSCFC111714 and 040-20HCCFC-092420).
-Capture of black bears and grizzly bears was performed under Idaho and Washington state collection permits (ID 140226 and WA20-074) and a federal permit (TE704930-0).
+Capture and handling of bears followed an approved Animal Use Protocol through the University of Montana, Missoula, MT (040-20HCCFC-092420).
+Capture of black bears and grizzly bears was performed under Idaho and Washington state collection permits (ID 140226 and WA22-065) and U.S. Fish and Wildlife Service Endangered Species Permit [Section (i) C and D of the grizzly bear 4(d) rule, 50 60 CFR17.40(b)].
 Bears were captured with leg-hold snares following the techniques described by Johnson and Pelton (1980) and Jonkel (1993).
 Snares were manufactured in house following the Aldrich Snare Co.
 (Clallam Bay, WA) design and consist of 6.5 mm braided steel aircraft cable.
 All bears were immobilized with Telazol (tiletamine hydrochloride and zolazepam hydrochloride), a mixture of Ketaset (ketamine hydrochloride) and Rompun (xylazine hydrochloride), or a combination of Telazol and Rompun.
 Yohimbine and Atipamezole were the primary antagonists for Rompun.
 Drugs were administered intramuscularly with a syringe mounted on a pole (jab-stick), homemade blowgun, modified air pistol, or cartridge powered dart gun.
 Immobilized bears were measured, weighed, and a first premolar tooth was extracted for age determination (Stoneberg and Jonkel 1966).
 Blood, tissue and/or hair samples were taken from most bears for genetic and food use studies.
 Immobilized bears were given oxygen at a rate of 2-3 liters per minute.
 Recovering bears were dosed with Atropine and Diazepam.